 If you want to contact Now Teach directly about your personal data, you can email us at firstname.lastname@example.org or use the ‘Contact’ button on the navigation bar of our website.

-If you have any questions in regards to this policy please contact the Data Protection Officer at email@example.com
+If you have any questions regarding this policy, please contact the Data Protection Officer at email@example.com

 To this end, Now Teach (‘we’) are fully committed to compliance with the requirements of UK data protection law.
 We will follow procedures that aim to ensure that all staff members and trusted volunteers who have access to any personal data (including paper-based and computer records) held by or on behalf of Now Teach are fully aware of and abide by their duties and responsibilities under UK data protection law.

 All personal information (including paper-based or computer records) will be handled in accordance with data protection law.
 Now Teach has procedures and safeguards in place to ensure this.

 This privacy statement applies to all personal data we collect except personal data of applicants and employees which we process in the context of recruitment and employment.
 For information about how we process personal data in that context, please see our Recruitment Privacy Statement.

 Collecting personal data

 Now Teach collects personal data about potential applicants, participants in the programme, individuals affiliated with partner organisations, supporters, visitors to our websites, or users of our Google Play and iOS app.

 We collect information directly from you when you contact Now Teach about our activities, express your interest in our programme, attend an event, register as a supporter, or send or receive information.
 This information may include your name, email address, postal address, date of birth, and any other details which you explicitly provide, for example details about your career, whether you have qualified teacher status, and your experience.
 This information might be submitted with your expression of interest.